Wednesday, December 2, 2015

 Themes for this Week’s Masses

-Wednesday: (Isaiah 40) Do you not know or have you not heard?
-The Lord is the eternal God, creator of the ends of the earth.
-Lift up your eyes and see who has created these things.
+· Wednesday: (Isaiah 40) Do you not know or have you not heard?
+The Lord is eternal God, creator of the ends of the earth.

-Thursday: (Isaiah 41) I will help you, says the Lord.
-I will turn the desert into a marshland that all may see and know, observe and understand, that the hand of the Lord has done this.
+· Thursday: (Isaiah 41) Fear not for I will help you.
+I will not forsake you.
+I will do all these things so that all may see and know, observe and understand, that I have done this.

-Thursday: (Matthew 11) Among those born of women, there is none greater than John the Baptist.
+· Thursday (Matthew 11) Among those born of women, there has been none greater than John the Baptist.
 All the prophets and the law prophesied up to the time of John.
-He is Elijah.

 Saints of the Week